-India’s Razorpay nabs $20M led by YC, Tiger Global for its Stripe-like payment gateway
+India’s Razorpay nabs $20M led by Tiger Global for its Stripe-like payment gateway

 Razorpay, which has built a payments gateway for businesses to quickly integrate payments services into their websites and apps by way of an API, has raised another $20 million at what reliable sources have told us is a valuation of over $100 million, to fuel its next stage of growth.

-The funding, a Series B round, is jointly led by Tiger Global and Y Combinator via its Continuity Fund, following on from previous investments both have made in Razorpay.
+The funding, a Series B round, is led by Tiger Global with participation also from Y Combinator via its Continuity Fund and Matrix Partners.
+All three are previous investors.
 (Razorpay went through the YC program, and launched its business there, at the start of 2015.)

-Matrix Partners, another repeat backer, also participated, bringing the total raised by the startup to $31.5 million.
+It brings the total raised by the startup to $31.5 million.

 (Other notable previous investors point to how Razorpay has positioned itself in the market, and the credibility it’s building: MasterCard has also invested an undisclosed amount in the startup, as have the founders of large Indian tech companies Snapdeal, InMobi and Freecharge; Visa’s Global Head of Strategy; Flipkart ex-CPO Punit Soni; Justin Kan; and Tikhon Bernstam.)